I2DInput

 The I2DInput interface can be used to generalize input code for detecting a value and velocity along two dimensions (X and Y).
 A common usage of this is to control an object's 2-dimensional movement such as a character in a top-down game.
 Examples of input devices implemented as I2DInput are the GamePad AnalogStick and the GamePad DPad.
 The X and Y properties typically return values between -1 and 1.

 The following shows how to move an entity horizontally and vertically using I2DInput.
 It assumes that the code has an Entity called Character.
-Note - this example assumes your entity does not already implement the Top Down input movement in Glue.
-If it does, you will have compile errors.
+Note - this example assumes your entity does not already implement the Top Down input movement in the FRB Editor.

 In Character.cs: